KaiYan289/RLpapersnote/README.md

 48. Do not trust "manual design" too much against randomization in deep learning. (e.g. permutations of channels in normalizing flows)

 49. Note that torch.KLDivLoss(q.log(), p) = KL(p||q).

+50. When you are tuning performance, try keep observing the curve for the first run if possible; this takes a little time, but it helps you to grab a sense of what is happening, and what epoch is the best.
+Also, try to run your code **through** before starting a long experiment (e.g. set epoch to 1 to see if the model can save correctly).

 # Useful Linux Debugging Commands